Harper's HR powers Phillies past Padres, into World Series

 “C’mon, let’s go inside!
 Let’s go!” he ordered.

 With that, Harper in his backward cap walked toward the dugout and raised his arms in jubilation to the soundtrack of Phillies fans screaming “MV3!
-MV3!”
-The Phillies soon scrambled inside for the boozy bash that awaited in the clubhouse.
+MV3! ” The Phillies scrambled inside for the Broad Street Bubbly that awaited in the clubhouse.

 Harper made the scene possible because he rose to the moment Philly demanded of him from the time he signed the richest free-agent deal in baseball history.
 Harper has made the monumental feat of hitting a baseball look so easy in the postseason and with the NL pennant at stake, he delivered with easily the defining moment of his four-year Philadelphia career.